Characters of Henry Danger and Danger Force: Li'l Biggie

-Li'l Biggie (Benjamin Flores, Jr.) appears in "The Beat Goes On".
+Li'l Biggie (Benjamin Flores Jr.) appears in "The Beat Goes On".
 He is a holographic rapper used by Dr. Minyak to brainwash Charlotte.

 Time Jerker

 The Time Jerker (Joey Richter) is a manipulator of time, able to escape for long periods of time thanks to his time machine.
 He first appears in "The Time Jerker", in which Henry is accidentally trapped in a time loop after Captain Man and Kid Danger confront the Time Jerker.
 After breaking out of the time loop, Henry defeated Time Jerker.
-He was seen being arrested in the following episode "Secret Beef".

-In "Danger & Thunder", Time Jerker is among the villains assembled by Toddler in his plot to dispose of Captain Man.

-In "Game of Phones", Time Jerker accompanied Toddler, Dr. Minyak, and Beekeeper in meeting with a messenger.

-In the Danger Force episode "The Danger Force Awakens", Time Jerker is among the inmates that are accidentally freed from Swellview Prison.
-In "Miles Has Visions", Time Jerker tries to go straight by opening an electronic store called Hooked Tronics.
+In the Danger Force episode "Miles Has Visions", Time Jerker tries to go straight by opening an electronic store called Hooked Tronics.
 During this time, his real name is revealed to be Tim Jerkowski.
-When Danger Force accepted that Time Jerker has changed, his store is raided by Kyle, Take-Out, and Mr. Nice Guy in retaliation of the news that Time Jerker was going straight.
-The resulting fight between the three villains and Danger Force wrecked Hooked Tronics.
-This ended up causing Time Jerker to return to being a villain.
+When Danger Force accepts that Time Jerker has changed, his store is raided by Kyle, Take-Out, and Mr. Nice Guy in retaliation of the news that Time Jerker was going straight.
+The resulting fight between the three villains and Danger Force wrecks Hooked Tronics, causing Time Jerker to return to villainy.